Master hexagonal architecture in Rust

 Much as our domain would like to pretend the real world doesn't exist, many things can go wrong when calling a database.
 We could fail to start a transaction, or fail to commit it.
 The database could literally catch fire in the course of a request.

 The domain doesn't know anything about database implementations.
 It doesn't know about transactions.
 It doesn't know about the fire hazards posed by large datacenters and your pyromaniac intern.
-It's oblivious to retry strategies, cache layers and dead letter queues (we'll talk about these in part 5 – Advanced Techniques in Hexagonal Architecture).
+It's oblivious to retry strategies, cache layers and dead letter queues (we'll talk about these in Part V: Advanced Hexagonal Architecture in Rust).

 But it needs some mechanism to propagate unexpected errors back up the call chain.
 This is typically achieved with a catch-all variant, Unknown, which wraps a general error type. anyhow::Error is particularly convenient for this, since it includes a backtrace for any error it wraps.